jpskycak/intro-to-ai/modules/early ai/_posts/2000-01-01-solving-towers-of-hanoi-with-general-problem-solver.markdown

 ---
-title: Towers of Hanoi
+title: Solving Towers of Hanoi with General Problem Solver
 ---

-# Towers of Hanoi
+# Solving Towers of Hanoi with General Problem Solver

 <br>
 Towers of hanoi